spring-attic/spring-xd-samples/batch-simple/README.md

 ## Building

+Build the sample simply by executing:

 	$ mvn package

 The project [pom][] declares `spring-xd-module-parent` as its parent.
 This adds the dependencies needed to compile and test the module and also configures the [Spring Boot Maven Plugin][] to package the module as an uber-jar, packaging any dependencies that are not already provided by the Spring XD container.
 In this case there are no additional dependencies so the artifact is built as a common jar. ee the [Modules][] section in the Spring XD Reference for more details on module packaging.

 ## Running the SampleStart up the spring-xd single node container

 Now your sample is ready to be executed.
-Start your *Spring XD* admin server (If it was already running, you must restart it):
+Start your *Spring XD* singlenode server:

 	xd/bin>$ ./xd-singlenode